nyan222/roman_empire_zoomcamp/README.md

 How often do you think about the Roman Empire?

-All my schoolmates and I think about the Roman Empire daily, just because we've finished the classical school with all these latin and ancient greek languages and many hours of history and literature, of cause the ancient.
+All my schoolmates and I think about the Roman Empire daily, just because we've finished the classical school with all these latin and ancient greek languages and many hours of history and literature, of course the ancient.
 And when this meme became popular (wiki says in mid-September 2023), I've understood, that we are not alone and all the world thinks about the Roman Empire too.
 Even when I did my homework on hadoop mapreduce course, the result of top 5 bigrams from wiki contained "roman_empire".
 That's nice!

 In this project I want to think about the Roman Empire with authors and readers of newspapers since 1690 to 1963;).